Platelet Rich Plasma (PRP) Therapy

 PRP is not a substitute for Hair transplantation but can avoid undergoing hair transplantation if started on time.

 How Frequently and for How Long the Platelet Rich Plasma Injections Are To Be Given?

 PRP injections are given at an interval of 4 weeks.
 Though results become apparent within 3 months, the PRP therapy is recommended to be taken for 6 months with once every year maintenance injections.

 Where Else Is The PRP therapy Being Used?

-Over the period of decades PRP therapy has established itself as an effective medical treatment modality in the specialty fields of: oral surgery, neurosurgery, plastic and cosmetic surgery, sports injury medicine and orthopedics.
+Over a period of decades, PRP therapy has established itself as an effective medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports injury medicine and orthopedics.
 It has been used extensively in these specialties with positive outcomes and success.
-In the field of hair restoration, there are evidences which support the role of PRP therapy as a promising treatment option.
+In the field of hair restoration, there is evidence which supports the role of PRP therapy as a promising treatment option.
 While PRP is effective in hair restoration, it is not meant to replace the current FDA approved therapies such as DHT blockers and Minoxidil.

 Steps of PRP Therapy: